itsjafer/schwab-api/README.md

 ## Todo

+* Export an actual function for modular use
 * Get this setup on a VM or a cloud function
 * Randomize and humanize every click and input interaction
 * Set up the repo as a package